Joel-hanson/django-react-vite-template/README.md

 This is a template for a Django project with React.
 This project can also be run using the devcontainer in VSCode.

+Thanks to luciano ratamero for sharing this template on [github](https://github.com/labcodes/django-react-boilerplate) also for his amazing gist on [how to use django with react](https://gist.github.com/lucianoratamero/7fc9737d24229ea9219f0987272896a2).
+I used his template as a base for this template.

 The devcontainer library files are taken from the [vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers) repository.
 More about devcontainers can be found [here](https://containers.dev/) and [here](https://github.com/devcontainers).

 ## Setting up the development container